k21971/EvilHack/doc/evilhack-changelog.md

   monsters that became hostile just from seeing the Convict
 - Format cleanup in zap.c
 - Bit more formatting cleanup in zap.c
+- Blessed objects in inventory have a chance to resist being cancelled